 Lesson 19 – jazz improvisation: reharmonising a jazz standard

-I’ve finally completed lesson 19 of jazz improvisation, so you can now download it.
+I’ve finally completed lesson 19 of jazz improvisation.

 This new 30 minute video shows you how to reharmonise a lead sheet and employ substitute chords to make for a more creative solo.
 This will take your jazz improvisation to the next level.

 Following on from lesson 18, I’ve taken All The Things You Are and substituted many of the chords.
 I also show you how to do the same with Take The A Train.

 Once you see how it’s done, you can do this for yourself with any jazz standard.
 The most common way to reharmonise a chord is by substituting a dominant 7 with its tritone.
 This works well when the dominant 7 is about to resolve to its tonic.
 For example, instead of G7 resolving to Cmaj7 we substitute a Db7, which is three whole steps (or tones) from the original chord.